TX to Ae

 Y' = ( G + Gp ) + jB.

-This means that, no matter what value the parallel resistor takes, it cannot alter the original value of susceptance.
+This means that, provided that it is greater than zero (i.e., not a short-circuit), a parallel resistance cannot alter the original value of susceptance.
 The resultant impedance is therefore constrained to follow a path of constant susceptance as the parallel resistance is varied.

 Similarly, if a network is purely reactive, it has no conductance, i.e., Y=0+jB.
-Consequently, if we place a pure reactance Xp (with Bp=-1/Xp) in parallel with an impedance, the modified admittance is:
+Consequently, if we place a pure (non zero) reactance Xp (with Bp=-1/Xp) in parallel with an impedance, the modified admittance is:

 Y' = G + j( B + Bp )